 Don't save your questions.
 We've got answers.

-Wedge is licensed by the Financial Markets Authority (FMA) as a retail managed investment scheme manager.
-Wedge's licensed activities are regulated by the FMA, and day-to-day supervision of the Wedge Savings Fund is overseen by The New Zealand Guardian Trust Company Limited.
+Wedge is licenced and regulated by the Financial Markets Authority as a Managed Investment Scheme manager and is supervised by The New Zealand Guardian Trust Company Limited.

-The Wedge Savings Fund is not a bank account but an income-orientated managed fund.
+Wedge is not a bank, and the Savings Fund is not a bank account.

 New Zealand’s savings crisis.